Make Your Website ADA Compliant

 How do I make my website ADA compliant?

-Online forms labels.
-People may not be able to see the small text, and readers use it.
+Online form labels are to be considered as people may not be able to see the small text, and readers use it.